Silog: Types of silog

 Beef pares, another common Filipino short-order diner dish, may sometimes be known as "paresilog", "paressilog", etc. if served with a fried egg, since both dishes traditionally include fried rice.

 There is a similar dish from Malaysia, the nasi lemak, which is served in a variety of manners using meat, egg and rice with coconut milk.

-While a proper silog has sinangag or fried rice, some diners have tried passing off the "si" in silog to stand for sinaing, plain boiled rice, in order to cut costs.
-Sometimes the boiled rice is topped with fried garlic flakes and passed off as "garlic rice", though the term "garlic rice" is properly understood as rice stir-fried with garlic.
-More honest places will call this "kalog", from kanin, the general term for cooked rice.
-It is also possible to come across "silog" as its own menu option which is just fried rice and egg.
-If one wishes an additional fried egg, the order may sometimes have an additional "log"; i.e., tapsilog with extra egg is "tapsiloglog", etc. and this may be extended ad infinitum.
+While a proper silog uses sinangag or fried rice, some diners try to pass the “si” in silog as sinaing or plain boiled rice to cut costs.
+Some places top the boiled rice with fried garlic flakes and call it “garlic rice”, though true garlic rice is rice stir-fried with garlic.
+More honest eateries call this “kalog”, taken from kanin, the general term for cooked rice.
+Some menus even offer “silog” as a standalone option that includes only fried rice and egg.
+An extra fried egg adds another “log”.
+A tapsilog with an extra egg becomes “tapsiloglog”, and the pattern can extend without limit.